Advice > Software engineering

 Therefore, some companies will want to test you directly on your technical skills (in areas outside system design).
 Google, for example, asks engineering manager candidates to write or review code.

-Other top companies, such as Amazon and Meta, don't typically ask coding questions in engineering manager interviews but the interviewer will ask behavioral questions that test your technical knowledge.
+Other top companies, such as Amazon, typically don't ask coding questions in engineering manager interviews.
+But you can expect the interviewer to ask questions that test your technical knowledge.

 If you’re unsure whether to expect coding questions in your interviews, check with your recruiter.